chadvt/SampleDellProject/README.md

 >
 >To tag your image and push it to Amazon ECR, create an Amazon ECR repository to store your lamp-stack image.
 Note the repositoryUri in >the output.

-aws ecr create-repository --repository-name lamp-stack
+aws ecr create-repository --repository-name dell-test

 Output: